Circular Communities

 At Think & Do, we believe there are enough resources to go around in Camden for all of its residents, but how can we make this a reality when it’s often easier to just order something on your phone?

-Well, in collaboration with Camden Council we are running six circular community events, inspiring people to reuse, repair and rethink their consumption – making sustainability something we do, not just something we talk about.
+In collaboration with Camden Council, we have run six circular community events, inspiring people to reuse, repair and rethink their consumption – making sustainability something we do, not just something we talk about.
+Here is an overview of our circular community projects!

 What if… we made energy saving tips accessible for busy parents?